-The ASPIICS coronagraph is the guest payload of the ESA's Proba-3 technological mission.
+aspiics The ASPIICS coronagraph is the guest payload of the ESA's Proba-3 technological mission.
 It includes two spacecrafts in flight formation and is developed by a European consortium including ASI.
 ASPIICS (Association of Spacecraft for Polarimetric and Imaging Investigation of the Corona of the Sun) is a coronagraph imaging the solar corona out to 3 solar radii.
-With a launch foreseen in 2022, it is under development for ESA Proba-3 technological mission, which is devoted to prove high-precision formation-flight technologies.
+With a launch foreseen in 2023, it is under development for ESA Proba-3 technological mission, which is devoted to prove high-precision formation-flight technologies.
 A pair of satellites will fly together maintaining a fixed configuration as a large rigid structure in space.
 The two satellites will form a 150-m long solar coronagraph to study the Sun's faint corona closer to the solar limb than has ever been achieved before from space invisible light.

-ASI and INAF, as part of a large European consortium, are responsible for coronagraphic calibrations, optimization of the occulter and for formationflying metrology system and for contributing to the spectral filter.
+ASI and INAF, as part of a large European consortium, are responsible for coronagraphic calibrations, optimization of the occulter and for formationflying metrology system and for contributing to the spectral filter. cluster Cluster is a fleet of four spacecrafts launched in 2000, which provided in situ tridimensional measurements allowing significant advance in the knowledge of fundamental space plasma processes.
+Cluster is an ESA Horizon 2000 cornerstone mission launched in 2000, extended until 31 December 2023.
+Cluster comprises four spacecrafts, flying in a tetrahedral formation, which carry an identical set of instruments for the in situ measurements of charged particle and fields.
+Italy, in the framework of an international collaboration, contributed to the development of the mechanics and the onboard software of the CIS (Cluster Ion Spectrometry) experiment.
+Cluster scientific data analysis in Italy pertains to the study of fundamental plasma processes as magnetic reconnection and turbulence occurring in the key regions of the magnetosphere.